Cacti/documentation/Data-Debug.md

 useful for troubleshooting as if the data comes in out of range of your Data Source template, or Graph template, this could point you into the right direction.

+If the Web Server has write access to Cacti's RRA folder, if the Data Debug finds and issue that it knows how to correct.
+It will offer you a link to make that correction.

+**Note** Devices that are down for long periods of time will report as having errors since there RRDfiles will not be updated as expected for a properly monitored Device.

 --- <copy>Copyright (c) 2004-2022 The Cacti Group</copy>